 Soak up some free time this morning and explore the city.
 Later, cut out the travel time with a flight back to Delhi.

 Fly to Kochi.
 In the evening, meet your South India CEO and some new group members.

 Transfer to the airport and fly to Kochi.
 In the evening, there will be a welcome meeting for new travellers joining the group.

-Enjoy an early morning orientation tour of Fort Kochi.
-Enjoy free time to explore before an evening performance of kathakali, a form of traditional dancing from Kerala.
+Enjoy a morning orientation walk of Fort Kochi.
+After, take some free time to explore before an evening performance of kathakali, a form of traditional dancing from Kerala.